AFTER THE TATTOO

 WILL MY NEW TATTOO ITCH?

 Yes.
 As the tattoo begins to heal, it is likely to form some scabs and will become itchy.
-It is very important to avoid itching the wound and avoid picking at these scabs as it can damage the tattoo itself.
+It is very important to avoid scratching the wound and avoid picking at these scabs as it can damage the tattoo itself.
 The application of the aftercare cream will help to relieve the worst of the itching.
-If your tattoo begins to scab heavily, we would recommend you seek medical advice.
-You can also contact us in the first instance for advice.
+You can pat or slap it gently.

 WHAT SHOULD I AVOID AFTER THE TATTOO?

-It is best to avoid soaking the tattoo in water for at least 14 days after.
-During the healing process, we would advise against swimming and bathing in general due to the potential for the water introducing bacteria into the wound.
+During the healing process, I would advise against swimming and bathing for at least 14 days after the tattoo.
 Also, it is worth noting that swimming pools containing chlorine can further damage a new tattoo.

 HOW DO I KNOW IF MY TATTOO IS INFECTED?